 Partners and Sponsors

-Becky Tavernini- NMU communications, secretary, publicity chair
+Becky Tavernini - NMU Marketing and Communications office, secretary, publicity chair

-Nheena Ittner- UP Children’s Museum
+Nheena Ittner - U.P.
+Children’s Museum

-Caroline Jordan- community member*
+Caroline Jordan - community member

-Cathy Seblonka- Peter White Public Library*
+Cathy Seblonka - Peter White Public Library

-Sue Szczepanski- retired NMU School of Education*
+Sue Szczepanski - retired NMU School of Education

 The Marquette County Board of Commissioners has officially recognized One Book, One Community as part of Marquette County's desire to promote literacy.
 Click here to read the resolution.